HanCreate/SurvivalProject-Server/README.md

 # 11/05/2017
 * Added the @anger chat command.
 It sets the anger limit on and off.
+* The guild points formula is now the correct one.
 * User shop: You can now buy cards from a manual user shop.
 * User shop: You now get the shops when you join the room (even if the shop was opened before you joined the room).
 * User shop: You can now put and buy elements from the manual user shop.